Support for Pre-school Children

 • How your child feels about their communication

-• Your child’s early developmental history
+• Your child’s early developmental and health information

 • What support is currently in place